aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/adding-borders-barcode-image/_index.md

 Certainly.
 You can modify the border color programmatically based on specific conditions in your application.

 ### How can I integrate Aspose.BarCode into my Java project?
-Follow the [official documentation](https://reference.aspose.com/barcode/java/) for detailed instructions on integrating Aspose.BarCode into your Java project.
+Follow the [documentation](https://reference.aspose.com/barcode/java/) for detailed instructions on integrating Aspose.BarCode into your Java project.

 ### Is there a trial version of Aspose.BarCode available?
 Yes, you can explore the features of Aspose.BarCode by downloading the [free trial version](https://releases.aspose.com/).